 Prerequisites: Biology and a second Science; if this course is part of a coherent sequence for graduation, additional prerequisites include Principles of Health Science and Medical Terminology; Concurrent enrollment in Anatomy and Physiology and Health Science Theory is allowed.

 Description: Anatomy and Physiology extends a student's knowledge and understanding of the human body in respect to its structure and function.
-This lab-oriented class teaches proper dissection techniques as well as various physiological phenomena and is recommended for students interested in medically related careers.
+This lab-oriented class teaches proper dissection techniques as well as various physiological

 Health Science Theory